Skip to content

 Stories from the Lab: Rotavap—Coolest Machine Ever!

-Fresh off the gelatin-making experience described in my last blog post, I was excited to move on to some more amazing experiments in the culinary science program at the CIA!
+Fresh off the gelatin-making experience described in my last blog post, I was excited to move on to some more amazing experiments in the culinary science program at CIA!
 This time, my classmates and I got to make chocolate truffles infused with a flavor extract of our choice.
 Even better: to extract these flavors, we got to use a rotary evaporator!

 Have you ever heard of a rotary evaporator?
 Flavor development is essential to food creation, and with the rotary evaporator—rotavap for short—you can extract concentrates from the aroma of foods, including oils, purées, sauces, juices, and other materials.
 You literally can evaporate, distill, purify, and separate any liquid you please.